 Once you have the area cleaned, the first thing you can try is to just rub your fingers on the scratch.
 The goal with removing scratches from leather is to bring back the natural oils in the leather to bring the dye back to the surface.
 The oils in your fingers are a good first try anyway, though it might not be enough on the first go-around.

 Next you can try adding some leather conditioner to the affected area.
 Good leather conditioners are great for cleaning, waterproofing, polishing, and restoring leather to its original glory.
-One of the things to look for in a good conditioner is that it’s all natural.
-You don’t want cleaners with harsh chemicals on your leather, because they can chemically react to the leather in adverse ways.
-Jackson Wayne’s Leather Cream is perfect for this, being all-natural with ingredients of oils and beeswax.
+One of the things to look for in a good conditioner is that it’s made of beeswax and natural oils.
+You don’t want things that might chemically react to the leather in adverse ways.
+Jackson Wayne’s Leather Cream is perfect for this.

 Take a clean cloth and rub a little bit of Leather Cream in the area—a little goes a long way—gently rubbing in small circles to work the cream into the leather.
 Let that sit awhile and dry.
 Once dry, take another clean cloth and buff out the dry residue.
 Most scratches can be fixed this way, but some scratches are persistent buggers, and you need to condition the leather a second time.
 The same goes for deep scratches and cuts.
 You’ll never get rid of a deep cut, but conditioning the area can mask the damage.